corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-default-evolution.md

-Whilst more complex evolutionary modifications to classes require annotating, Corda’s serialization framework supports several minor modifications to classes without any external modification save the actual code changes.
+Whilst more complex evolutionary modifications to classes require annotating, Corda’s serialization framework supports several minor modifications to classes without any external modification except the actual code changes.
 These are: